What Genetic Counseling Majors Need to Know

 Amount of Education Required for Careers Related to Genetic Counseling

 Some degrees associated with genetic counseling/counselor may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for genetic counseling/counselor careers below.

 |Education Level||Percentage of Workers|

 Online Genetic Counseling Programs

-In the 2019-2020 academic year, 25 schools offered some type of genetic counseling/counselor program.
+In 2019-2020, 25 schools offered a genetic counseling/counselor program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.